Skip to main content

 Discourse

 A jade disc held in both hands and a team of four horses are what the world considers precious treasures.
 Yet when you are hungry, you cannot eat them; when you are cold, you cannot wear them; and when the state faces a crisis, they cannot save it.
-How can they be considered precious?
-Moreover, the House of Zhao possessed a jade disc worth multiple cities, and it nearly brought them nothing but bullying from Qin.
-Duke Jing of Qi had horses by the thousands, yet when he died, the people could find not a single good thing to say about him.
+How, then, can they be considered precious?
+Moreover, the House of Zhao possessed a jade disc worth multiple cities, and it brought them nothing but aggression from Qin.
+Duke Jing of Qi had horses by the thousands, yet when he died, the people could not find a single good thing to say about him.
 Such jade discs and teams of horses are not merely useless — they are positively harmful.

 Therefore the good person does not treasure such things, but treasures Dao.
 For with Dao, every inch of progress brings an inch of benefit; every foot of progress brings a foot of benefit.
 Whatever one seeks is obtained.
-Transgressions can be absolved.
-It can order the state and bring peace to all under Heaven, causing the myriad beings each to find their proper place.
+Transgressions can be pardoned.
+It can bring order to the state and peace to all under Heaven, causing the myriad beings each to find their proper place.